IIT-PAVIS/Flatlandia/README.md

 If you use this code in your research, please acknowledge it as:

-  @article{toso2023you,
+    @inproceedings{toso2023you,
-    title={You are here!
-Finding position and orientation on a 2D map from a single image: The Flatlandia localization problem and dataset}, author={Toso, Matteo and Taiana, Matteo and James, Stuart and Del Bue, Alessio}, journal={arXiv preprint arXiv:2304.06373}, year={2023}
+    Title = {You are here!
+Finding position and orientation on a 2D map from a single image: The Flatlandia localization problem and dataset}, Author = {Toso, Matteo and Taiana, Matteo and James, Stuart and Del Bue, Alessio}, booktitle = {arXiv preprint arXiv:2304.06373},
+    Year = {2023},
     }

 ## Project set up
 We developed Flatlandia using the Ubuntu operative system, but we expect that it can be run on other operating systems.